dilexus/octobase-plugin/README.md

 You get the user information from this API.
 You need to send the token in the Authtorization heder as a Bearer token

 GET /octobase/user

+#### Firebase Authentication
+You can authenticate it with Firebase by sending ID token to following API.
+It required a form parameter called token (eg: token=<Firebase User ID Token>).
+It will create a record in Users if the user is not there or return the existing user with Octobase token.
+You can use Octobease token after that to call APIs.
+Firebase can be configured in Octobase Settings

+POST /octobase/login/firebase

 ### Authrorization
 To Authorize all your APIs you need to send the token in the Authtorization heder as a bearer token